ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 messages that fail to authenticate, since these reports may contain message content as well as trace header fields.
-These reports may expose sender and recipient identifiers (e.g. RFC5322.From addresses), and although the [@!RFC6591] format used for failed-message reporting supports redaction, failed-message reporting is capable of exposing the entire message to the Report Consumer.
+These reports may expose sender and recipient identifiers (e.g. RFC5322.From addresses), and although the [@!RFC5965] format used for failed-message reporting supports redaction [@!RFC6590], failed-message reporting is capable of exposing the entire message to the Report Consumer.
 They may also expose PII, sensitive business data, or other confidential communications to unintended recipients.
 Such exposure can create regulatory, legal, and